 Here are some compelling examples of innovators responding creatively and constructively to the urgency of the moment, and rethinking the delivery of the news:

-Alexandra Bell is a journalist and graphic designer exploring how images influence the way we shape opinions.
+Alexandra Bell is an artist exploring how images influence the way we shape opinions.
 She exposes gender and racial bias in high-profile newspapers by challenging the perspectives that shape the narratives and image choices in prominent headlines.
-“Whose story is being told here?” she asks, through “Counternarratives,” her flagship project re-imagining the front page from her own perspective as a woman “on the margins.”
+“Whose story is being told here?” she asks, through “Counternarratives,” her flagship project re-imagining the front page.
+She is not questioning the facts of the story, but wants to present a different narrative vantage point as a way to explore another side of “the truth”.

 Dysturb uses “the most basic of social networks, the streets,” to rediscover audiences who don’t trust the news.
 “Dysturb is at the crossroads of journalism, street art and community engagement, which is a great way to reach youth,” says co-founder Pierre Terdjman, working with fellow French photojournalist Benjamin Pettit.
 Also using street walls as a platform for commercial-scale, public art, they feature “guerrilla blowups” of social issues relevant to that neighborhood — “activations” meant to literally “disturb” pedestrians with images that are provocative enough to get the attention of cynics who don’t see the news as impacting their lives.